prathmesh-d-glitch/Snake-game/README.md

 If the snake collides with itself or the boundaries of the screen, the game will end.
 A restart button will appear to start the game over from the beginning.

+### Sound Effects

+- **Game Over Sound**: Plays when the snake collides with itself or the screen boundary.
+- **Food Consumption Sound**: Plays whenever the snake eats food.
+- **Background Theme**: A looping theme sound plays in the background during gameplay to add to the immersive experience.

 ## 🖼️ Screenshots

 <p align="center">